argoproj/argo-helm/CONTRIBUTING.md

     - "[Deprecated]: Something deprecated"
     - "[Removed]: Something was removed"
     - "[Fixed]: Something was fixed"
-    - "[Security]": Some Security Patch was included"
+    - "[Security]: Some Security Patch was included"
 ```

 ## Documentation